AamnaAlketib/Restaurant/README.md

 # This code is still under modification, the specifications of stage 1 from the UDACITY course are met !!!
-# To be fixed is
-# the view details buttons and the accessibilty still needs some work
-# If you see this code today 16.Jan.20, come after view days for updates

 //////////////////////////////////////////////////////////////////////////
 # Web Specialist Certification Course